est-gonzalezr/uniandes-labs-orchestration-system/README.md

 rabbitmqctl set_policy --apply-to queues federated-user-results-queue "^federated_user_results_queue" "{\"federation-upstream\":\"global-processing\"}"
 ```

-This will allow for the federation to take place.
+This will allow for the federation to take place and the service before the GPE to receive messages from the GPE.